twcstk/Responsive-How-to/README.md

 # Responsive-How-to

-The tutorial for study Bootstrap 3 and Ho to make use it from beginning.
+The tutorial for study Bootstrap 3 and and practice to use it step by step.

 To build responsive webpage in the course we cover:
 + Bootstrap 3 Overview,